 Areas of expertise

 Matthias Lodemann advises on individual and collective employment law, in particular with regard to transactions, restructurings and issues in connection with works councils.
 He assists companies or senior executives with the termination of employment, including post-contractual non-compete covenants.
-Matthias also advises on compliance issues including the Minimum Wage Act and the protection of trade secrets, the latter also as co-author of the first handbook on the Trade Secret Protection Act (in publication).
+Matthias also advises on compliance issues including the statutory limits on maximum working hours, the Minimum Wage Act and the protection of trade secrets, the latter also as co-author of the first handbook on the Trade Secret Protection Act.

 Member of the Employment and Labour Section of the German Bar Association

 Fellow of the Konrad-Adenauer-Stiftung e.V.